 If insufficient time and effort are invested into explaining the utility and value of a SaaS solution to individual users then user adoption rates may struggle as employees continue to work the way they previously had, or make minimal usage of the platform.

 How can it be prevented?

-1. Have a Change Management Strategy
+1. Have a Change Management Strategy for user adoption

 When undertaking any change in business there should be a change management strategy in place.
 And SaaS adoption is no different.
 Thinking ahead about potential objections and ways to encourage long term adoption will save future problems and allow a far more streamlined internal launch.